 ADRs are depositary receipts for foreign securities denominated in U.S. dollars and traded on U.S. securities markets.
 These securities may not necessarily be denominated in the same currency as the securities for which they may be exchanged.
 These are certificates evidencing ownership of shares of a foreign-based issuer held in trust by a bank or similar financial institutions.
 Designed for use in U.S. securities markets, ADRs are alternatives to the purchase of the underlying securities in their national market and currencies.
 ADRs may be purchased through "sponsored" or "unsponsored" facilities.
-A sponsored facility is established jointly by the issuer of the underlying security and a depositary security.
+A sponsored facility is established jointly by the issuer of the underlying security and a depositary, whereas a depositary may establish an unsponsored facility without participation by the issuer of the depositary security.
 Holders of unsponsored depositary receipts generally bear all the costs of such facilities, and the depositary of an unsponsored facility frequently is under no obligation to distribute shareholder communications received from the issuer of the deposited security or to pass through voting rights to the holders of such receipts of the deposited securities.